ZishuoCheng/Not-Just-Privacy/README.md

 # Not Just Privacy: Improving Performance of Private Deep Learning in Mobile Cloud

-Codes for Not Just Privacy: Improving Performance of Private Deep Learning in Mobile Cloud.
+Demo codes for Not Just Privacy: Improving Performance of Private Deep Learning in Mobile Cloud.

 ### Requiremented denpendencies.